wslutilities/wslu/README.md

 This is a WSL Windows path Converter that can convert Windows path to other styles of path.

 **wslview**
-This is a wrapper for explorer.exe so that you can open website in your default browser in Windows
+*(Experimental)*This is a wrapper for explorer.exe so that you can open website in your default browser in Windows.

 ## Installation